Dark Sun: Paizo

 In May 2004, David Noonan wrote a brief update for the setting for the 3rd edition rules.
-The setting picked three hundred years after the second edition and the events of the Prism Pentad.
+The setting picked up three hundred years after the second edition and the events of the Prism Pentad.
 The guide outlined some of the important events that had taken place since then, and largely focused on the city-states and the fate of the remaining sorcerer-kings.

 The city-state of Raam is on the verge of collapse after the death of its sorcerer-queen.
 The psionic dragon-lich Dregoth, who resurrected himself after being slain by the other Sorcerer-Kings for attempting to become a dragon like Borys, sweeps in and transforms most of the riotous inhabitants into undead.
 He now rules the city-state where the living walk side by side with undead zombies and skeletons.
 In Draj, Azetuk the adopted son of the deceased Sorcerer-King Tectuktitlay was installed largely as a figurehead by Tectuktitlay templars, but manages to learn enough to transform himself into a true sorcerer-king.
 He takes control of Draj and begins to demand regular blood sacrifices in his temples.
 Balic has also fallen into chaos after the disappearance and reappearance of their sorcerer-king Andropinis.

 Tyr remains free from sorcerer-king rule and has managed to defend its walls from multiple assaults from Urik.
 The city-state is now ruled by a council of nobles and preserver mages from the Veiled Alliance.